abiosoft/caddy-json-schema/README.md

 ### Visual Studio Code

-`caddy json-schema --vscode` generates Visual Studio configuration in the current directory.
+`caddy json-schema --vscode` generates Visual Studio Code configuration in the current directory.

 Open the directory in Visual Studio Code and it should just work.
 Ensure the config filename is of the format `*caddy*.json`.